 - If you must blame something, blame the situation, not the person

 - Show compassion to yourself by being kind, soothing, and comforting to yourself

-Citing research from the University of Michigan and the University of Rochester Medical Center that found that compared to the late 1970s, empathy among students has declined by more than 40 percent, Dr. Sood says that we live in a world that desperately needs more compassion.
+Citing research from the University of Michigan and the University of Rochester Medical Center that found that empathy among students has declined by more than 40 percent compared to the late 1970s, Dr. Sood says that we live in a world that desperately needs more compassion.
 So, the last thing we need is for those who are most adept at giving and showing compassion to lose that gift to something completely avoidable.
 By being aware of the warning signs of compassion fatigue, you can prevent it and continue to do what you do best—change lives for the better with one act of kindness at a time.

 © 2014 Sherrie Bourg Carter , All Rights Reserved